irvallensar/engagement-analyzer-demo/README.md

 ## License

-This repository is provided for research and educational purposes under the MIT License.
+This repository is provided for research and educational purposes under the Apache License 2.0.

 See the [LICENSE](LICENSE) file for details.